 Bleaching and blinking control experiment

 Experiments with HI655-Biotin were used to quantify bleaching and blinking.
 Trajectories arising from aggregates were discarded.
 Bleaching analysis was made in increments of 400 frames.
 If the mean photon count for a specific particle was equal to or less than 30 photons in an increment, it was denoted as bleached.
 Blinking analysis was performed on trajectories from frame 100 to frame 1000 to remove any bias from bleaching.
-If the residual (photon count in a specific frame) was bigger than or equal to 3 standard deviations of the trajectory it was denoted as a dark state, i.e. the fluorophore is blinking (Supplementary Fig. 14CDE).
+If the residual (photon count in a specific frame) was bigger than or equal to 3 standard deviations of the trajectory it was denoted as a dark state, i.e. the fluorophore is blinking (Supplementary Fig. 12c-e).
 Similar analysis was performed under addition of phenol, to ensure minimum bias from phenol on fluorescent readout.
-As expected, no effect was found (Supplementary Fig. 15C).
+As expected, no effect was found (Supplementary Fig. 13c).

 Insulin oligomerization experiment

 Experiments with HI655 nonspecifically binding to the surface were used to observe and quantify single oligomerization events.
 The traces for the same conditions (insulin-, Zn2+ and phenol concentration) from different surfaces were merged for later use.
-The summed photon histogram for all trajectories for 10 nM HI655 followed a Gaussian mixture model of seven Gaussian consistent with a seven-state model accounting for the six steps of hexamerization plus background (essentially no particles observed) (Supplementary Fig. 17A).
+The summed photon histogram for all trajectories for 10 nM HI655 followed a Gaussian mixture model of seven Gaussian consistent with a seven-state model accounting for the six steps of hexamerization plus background (essentially no particles observed) (Supplementary Fig. 17a).
 Thorough investigation into the fit revealed that the best seven distributions were found to be as listed in table 1 and were applied to the HMM analysis.
 A hard threshold for photon count was set to be 500 photons, and traces containing higher photon count than this were discarded before the HMM analysis as they were higher-order aggregates.

 For 10 nM NovoRapid655 the signal to noise was lower than for experiments with HI655.
-For this reason, we used Gaussian smoothing with a width of σ = 5, on the raw trajectories for 10 nM NovoRapid655 to obtain comparable signal to noise (Supplementary Fig. 17C and Supplementary Fig. 31B).
+For this reason, we used Gaussian smoothing with a width of σ = 5, on the raw trajectories for 10 nM NovoRapid655 to obtain comparable signal to noise (Supplementary Fig. 17c and Supplementary Fig. 21b).

 Hidden Markov Model analysis

 The HMM data analysis was implemented using the Pomegranate package for Python similar to published methodologies30,33,63.
 Due to the low occupancy of the higher order oligomers of the insulin (tetramer, pentamer and hexamer, Supplementary Table 7), the state values had to be frozen in order for the HMM to fit the entire dataset.
 For each trace, a model with 7 states (as defined in Table 1) was fitted.
-The idealized photon histogram was fitted with a mixture of 7 Gaussians to extract state occupancies (Supplementary Fig. 17B, 19A, 20A, 21A, 31A).
+The idealized photon histogram was fitted with a mixture of 7 Gaussians to extract state occupancies (Supplementary Fig. 17b, 18a, 19a, 20a, 21a).
 To determine the error, we employed a parametric bootstrapping approach, where the fit was reinitiated 10 times to generate a bootstrap distribution of fit parameters estimates.
 From each parameter distribution, the mean and error was determined.

 Although fluorescent intensity values are not technically Gaussian distributed, it has in practice been shown to be a robust method with little discrepancy when the values are distributed far away from 0 due to central limit theorem.
-Also, the HMM fit was evaluated by plotting the residuals that showed no systematic error of HMM fit for all conditions (Supplementary Fig. 17C, 19B, 20B, 21B, 31B).
+Also, the HMM fit was evaluated by plotting the residuals that showed no systematic error of HMM fit for all conditions (Supplementary Fig. 17c, 18b, 19b, 20b, 21b).